 Zalta AK, Bravo K, Valdespino-Hayden Z, Pollack MH, Burgess HJ.
 A placebo-controlled pilot study of a wearable morning bright light treatment for probable PTSD.
 Depress Anxiety.
 2019 Jul;36(7):617-624. doi: 10.1002/da.22897.
 Epub 2019 Apr 17.
 PMID: 30995350; PMCID: PMC6721597.

-Copyright © 2020, Simple and Practical Medical Education, LLC.
+Copyright © 2020 to 2022, Simple and Practical Medical Education, LLC.
 All rights reserved.
 May not be reproduced in any form without express written permission.

 Disclaimer: The content on this website is provided as general education for medical professionals.
 It is not intended or recommended for patients or other laypersons or as a substitute for medical advice, diagnosis, or treatment.
 Patients must always consult a qualified health care professional regarding their diagnosis and treatment.
 Healthcare professionals should always check this website for the most recently updated information.